 The District continues to operate the System in compliance with all local, state and federal regulations.
-Under the Safe Drinking Water Act, the U.S. Environmental Protection Agency ("EPA") is proposing future rules for drinking water.
+Under the Safe Drinking Water Act, the U.S. Environmental Protection Agency is proposing future rules for drinking water.
 The District staff, consultants, and industry associations have evaluated the potential impact of these proposed rules on its current water treatment and distribution system operations and have determined that the District expects to be in compliance with these rules without having to make significant changes to its operations or requiring major capital investment.
 In addition, the State is regularly evaluating water quality criterion for lakes and streams that could result in additional permit limits for the District's treated wastewater discharges.
 The District is monitoring the development of these water quality standards and has designed its larger reclaimed water facilities to meet the new nutrient limits and developed long-term plans to divert flow to facilities which can meet future water quality standards.

-Cyber-Security
+Cyber Security

 Computer networks and data transmission and collection are vital to the safe and efficient operation of the District.
 Despite security measures, proactive employee security training, information technology and infrastructure, the District may be vulnerable to attacks by outside or internal hackers, or breached by employee error, negligence or malfeasance.
 Any such breach or attack could compromise systems and the information stored thereon.
 Any such disruption or other loss of information could result in a disruption in the efficiency of the operation of the District and the services provided at the District, thereby adversely affecting the ability of the District to generate revenues.
+The District has budgeted funds to enhance cyber security measures in Fiscal Year 2025 to include upgraded firewalls, dual-factor authentication and transfer of data to cloud-based backups in addition to local servers.
+Additionally, in 2024 the District transitioned its financial and human resources enterprise resource planning software to offsite, cloud-based systems to further enhance security and data backups.